 - VLAN attachment name: A name for the attachment.
-This name is displayed in the Cloud Console and is used by the
+This name is displayed in the Google Cloud console and is used by the

 Google Cloud CLI to reference the attachment, such as

 - Cloud Router: Choose the Cloud Router that's associated with the existing attachment.
 The Cloud Router must have an ASN of

 Click Create to create the attachments, which takes a few minutes.